ipfs/ipfs-blog/src/_blog/weekly-028/README.md

 - [js.ipfs.io](https://js.ipfs.io/) is now translated in 9 languages!!
 The latest addition being Chinese.
 All thanks to the [Transifex project that the Web Browsers Working Group kicked off](https://github.com/ipfs/js.ipfs.io#internationalization-i18n) and our amazing community of contributors 👏👏👏
 - Manage your IPFS installs with [this new CLI tool](https://www.youtube.com/watch?v=C7A3-ycCRWU), [iim](https://github.com/alanshaw/iim), created by [Alan Shaw](https://twitter.com/_alanshaw/status/1090754167512145920).

-## Meet Michelle Hertz
+## Meet Michelle Hertzfeld

-Michelle Hertz works on the IPFS [Decentralized Data Stewardship working group](https://github.com/ipfs/decentralized-data-stewardship) at Protocol Labs.
+Michelle Hertzfeld works on the IPFS [Decentralized Data Stewardship working group](https://github.com/ipfs/decentralized-data-stewardship) at Protocol Labs.
 Before Protocol Labs, Michelle worked at [18F](https://18f.gsa.gov/) as a UX developer and Front End Design Supervisor.
 At 18F, she assisted in helping various government departments in the United States create more user-centric web interfaces.
 She is passionate about building products that meets the needs of the user.

 ## IPFS in the wild